r-neal-kelly/doticu_hide_your_quests/README.md

 - SkyUI 5.2SE+

 ### Thanks
-- Ellewyn at NexusMods for the suggestion!
+- Ellewyn at NexusMods for the suggestion, name of the mod, play-testing, bug reports, constructive criticism, support, and inspiration!